VKCOM/statshouse/localdebug/README.md

 ## Run daemons locally without containers

-Quickly rebuild you daemons if you are working on them (but not UI)
+Quickly rebuild you daemons if you are working on them (UI will only build if it is not present)
 ```
 ./build.sh
 ```